jundalisay/superb/content/en/social/supersociology/principles/part-6/chapter-01.md

 ---
-title: "Adam Smith's World Government"
+title: "The Earth Government"
-heading: "How it is Similar to the 2008 Financial Crisis"
+# heading: "How it is Similar to the 2008 Financial Crisis"
 date: 2020-07-02
-image: "/photos/econ/crash.jpg"
+image: "/photos/objects/gavel.jpg"
 description: "The 1772 credit crunch was resolved naturally because it did not have profit maximization "
-linkb: "/articles/pantrynomics/the-effort-theory-of-value"
-linkbtext: "Effort Theory of Value"
-linkf: "/articles/pantrynomics/why-quantitative-easing-failed"
-linkftext: "why QE failed"
 youtube: "rVP73TV2X0s"
 author: Juan
 icon: /icons/pantry.png
-draft: true
 ---

-Few people know that Adam Smith was making a free trade system as part of a world government which we call an Earth Government (EG).
+Adam Smith's free trade system was supposed to be part of a world government which we call an Earth Government (EG).

 This EG would begin as a free trade system which in time will need a tax to support it.